-1. Introduction
+1 Introduction

-[2] Management and planning of areas subjected to flood risk heavily relies on tools for flood frequency analysis (FFA), which give the statistical foundations to the planning options.
+Management and planning of areas subjected to flood risk heavily relies on tools for flood frequency analysis (FFA), which give the statistical foundations to the planning options.
 The classical procedure for building at-site or regional flood frequency curves is based on the analysis of annual maxima series (AMS).
-These series contain the critical information of peak flow amount but their use is limited by two main factors: (1) the length of AMS series can be very short and (2) AMS series do not have the time continuity that can allow one to infer the state of the basin preceding a given peak.
+These series contain the critical information of peak flow amount but their use is limited by two main factors: (i) the length of AMS series can be very short and (ii) AMS series do not have the time continuity that can allow one to infer the state of the basin preceding a given peak.
 The first limiting factor produces uncertainties in the interpretation of results of purely statistical procedures, while the other point implies that statistical models with phenomenological basis must rely on ancillary data for validation of the underlying hypotheses on the antecedent soil state.

-[3] Geomorphoclimatic models for derivation of flood frequency curves, mostly built along the path traced by Eagleson [1972], can represent a reasonable compromise between the empirical statistical models for FFA [see, e.g., Bobée et al., 1993; Groupe de Recherche en Hydrologie Statistique (GREHYS), 1996] and the rising breed of models based on continuous streamflow simulation [e.g., Hashemi et al., 2000; Cameron et al., 2000].
+Geomorphoclimatic models for derivation of flood frequency curves, mostly built along the path traced by Eagleson [1972], can represent a reasonable compromise between the empirical statistical models for FFA [see e.g. Bobée et al., 1993; GREHYS, 1996] and the rising breed of models based on continuous streamflow simulation [e.g. Hashemi et al., 2000; Cameron et al., 2000].
 In the physically-consistent derivation of flood frequency curves, the statistical properties of flood peaks are often expressed in terms of frequency of occurrence and intensity of the events.
+These features are related to the characteristics of the forcing process of precipitation.